 Coordinated by the Office of Sustainability and endorsed by Resource Management, WashU’s Green Office Program aims to encourage offices across all WashU campuses to be champions of our university’s sustainability ethic.

 Participation is initiated through a point-based, self-assessment checklist with which offices can evaluate their current practices, set goals, and be recognized for their sustainable practices.
 As participants complete the checklist, points are automatically tallied.
 When an office earns points above a set threshold, it will achieve Green Office certification.

 Join your peers!
 As of 2018, 1,800 employees work in offices that earned Green Office Certifications.
 One hundred and eleven offices maintained or earned certifications in 2018.

 - Define office space and elect a Green Office representative.
 An office is typically defined by physical location, where office equipment, common spaces, and purchasing resources and practices are shared.
 Large departments with multiple locations may be certified as separate offices.

 - Orient yourself and your office to the program by downloading and reviewing the Introduction to the Green Office Program (PDF).

-- Download the Green Office Checklist (2018) excel file and work with your office to complete the checklist.
+- Download the Green Office Checklist (2019 version) excel file and work with your office to complete the checklist.
 A survey customized to your office is available upon request to help collect information on individual practices.
 A kick off meeting is encouraged to raise awareness about sustainable practices and prepare office members for participation.